The Sovereign UX Codex

 Principle: When something goes wrong, don’t power through.
 Pause, acknowledge, and let trust rebuild.

-Example: An outage page that speaks plainly, offers empathy, and gives users space to return when ready.
+Example: An outage page that speaks plainly, offers empathy, and gives users space.

 09. The Law of Return

-Principle: The best systems don’t create dependency.
-They support, then step back—leaving the person more capable, not more reliant.
+Principle: Good systems don’t create dependency.
+They support, then step back.

-Example: A meditation app reminds you the goal is to cultivate your own practice, not to depend on the app forever.
+Example: A meditation app reminds you the goal is to build your own practice—not rely forever on the app.

 10. Law of Integrity in Practice

 Principle: Hold the line.
-Don’t compromise on boundaries or values, even under pressure.
-Integrity makes all other principles durable.
+Don’t compromise boundaries or values, even under pressure.

-Example: A finance app refusing to add “engagement” dark patterns despite business pressure.
+Example: A finance app refuses to add manipulative engagement tactics despite business pressure.

 11. Law of Signal Fidelity